 Alchemer is an incredibly robust online survey software platform.
 It’s continually voted one of the best survey tools available on G2, FinancesOnline, and others.
 To make it even easier, we’ve created a series of blogs to help you better understand what questions to ask, when to ask them, and how to ask them so you get the answers you need.

-Demographic data collection can be somewhat intimidating.
+Asking demographic survey questions to collect the data you need can be somewhat intimidating.
 The desire to be sensitive to a diverse population can often conflict with a researcher’s need to segment their data.

 Your Goals Guide Your Demographic Survey Questions

 Before we jump right into crafting these questions, I want to remind you that each and every survey question should be mapped back to your larger survey goals.

 Consider what you hope to do with your data, and be sure that even your demographic choices roll back up to that objective.